rishisulakhe/GSoC-2025/Final_Report.md

 ## 4. Future goals

-During the coding period, I successfully completed all the features outlined in my proposal.
-However, there is still work to be done, and I plan to continue refining and improving the charts and features I developed.
+During the GSoC coding period, I successfully completed all the features outlined in my proposal, including VAF integration in both the Plots Tab and OncoPrint.
+However, there is still room for refinement and extension.
+I plan to continue contributing to cBioPortal beyond GSoC, actively maintaining and enhancing the features I developed and exploring new opportunities to add value to the project.

-My future goals include ongoing contributions to cBioPortal, particularly enhancing the Study View page by making the new charts even more robust and user-friendly.
-I also aim to propose and develop additional chart types, such as Area Charts and Candlestick Charts, to further expand the variety of visualizations available on the Study View page.

 ## 5. Acknowledgment